If you’ve been looking for instructions on how to organize your knitting projects for the New Year, this post is for you.

 Now, you’ve organized your yarn and your knitting patterns.
 Next, we’re going to sort your knitting projects into bags so they’re ready for you to knit.

-Organize Your Knitting into Project Bags
+Organize Your Knitting with Project Bags

 If you sort your knitting projects into bags, you’ll have an easier time deciding which project to knit next.